ibm-cloud-docs/overview/feedback.md

 ## Opening an issue for the documentation
 {: #feedback-docissue}

 You can open an issue for the content team to address from any documentation page.
 Within your issue, provide the details about the improvement that you'd like to see.
-For example, you might report that the steps on the page don't match the UI or more details about a specific subject are needed.
+For example, you might report that the steps in the documentation don't match the UI or a link is broken.

 To open an issue from a documentation page, complete the following steps: